curtis86/itsalwaysdns/README.md

 2. Edit `itsalwaysdns.conf` and set the resolvers you'd like to use - if you're not sure, you can keep the defaults here (public recursive resolvers), or use `nameservers` from your `/etc/resolv.conf`

-3. Run the script, substituting `example.com` with the domain you wish to check:
+3. Run the script, substituting `example.com` with the domain that you wish to check:

 ```
 ./itsalwaysdns example.com